Access to all articles, new health classes, discounts in our store, and more!

 The following excerpt from a recent article in our Journal presents ways that we can enhance our natural immunity with healthy dietary and lifestyle practices—methods that can be of particular importance during the current COVID-19 pandemic. — Editors, Price-Pottenger Journal of Health and Healing

 ● ● ●

 Boosting immunity with diet and lifestyle

-As yet, no specific diets, supplements, or lifestyle practices have been validated in clinical studies as helping to protect against COVID-19 or mitigate its severity.
-However, there are many natural strategies known to enhance general immunity and/or boost antiviral protection.
+There are many natural strategies known to enhance general immunity and/or boost antiviral protection.
 A well-balanced, anti-inflammatory diet and healthy lifestyle habits are good places to start, and nutritional supplementation and herbal medicines can provide additional support.

 Significantly, obesity is a major risk factor for hospitalization with COVID-19, and people with diabetes or heart conditions face greatly elevated risk of serious complications or death from the virus.
 Obesity, diabetes, and heart disease are widespread in the United States, and one thing all of them have in common is that dietary and lifestyle factors can play a major role in their development, as well as aid recovery.
 Among diabetic patients, the risk of severe illness from COVID-19 is less if blood sugar is well-managed.